apoorvasomanima2025-a11y/eco6810-unemployment-predictor/report.md

  Sheet                Indicator                                     WB Code
  - Unemployment     Unemployment rate, total (% of labour force)  SL.UEM.TOTL.ZS
  - GDP Per Cap      GDP per capita growth (annual %)              NY.GDP.PCAP.CD
  - Inflation        CPI inflation (annual %)                      FP.CPI.TOTL.ZG
  - Trade            Trade openness (% of G                        NE.TRD.GNFS.ZS
  - FDI              FDI net inflows (BoP, current USD)            BX.KLT.DINV.CD.WD
  - Labour Force     Labour force participation rate (%)           SL.TLF.ACTI.ZS
  - Urban Pop        Urban population (% of total)                 SP.URB.TOTL.IN.Z
  - School           School enrollment, tertiary (% gross)         SE.TER.ENRR
  - Population Total Population growth (annual %)                  SP.POP.GROW
  - Industry         Industry value added (% of GDP)               NV.IND.TOTL.ZS

-Note: gdp_per_capita_growth is read directly from the "GDP Per Cap" sheet (NY.GDP.PCAP.KD.ZG) — it is not derived via pct_change() in the 10-indicator version of the code, which eliminates the first-observation artifact entirely.
+gdp_per_capita_growth is read directly from the "GDP Per Cap" sheet (NY.GDP.PCAP.KD.ZG), which the World Bank already publishes as a pre-computed annual % growth rate.
+No pct_change() derivation is used, which eliminates the first-observation artifact that previously produced a distorted median of −31.28%.
 No source failed.
 All ten sheets were present and parseable.
-World Bank aggregate and regional rows (WLD, HIC, SSA, etc.) were excluded; only sovereign country rows were retained.
-Panel construction: The outcome variable (Unemployment, 4,484 obs, 187 sovereign countries) anchors the merge.
+World Bank aggregate and regional rows (WLD, HIC, SSA, etc.) were excluded using a fixed exclusion list; only sovereign country rows were retained.
+Panel construction: The outcome variable (Unemployment, 4,484 obs, 187 countries) anchors the merge.
 All other sheets are joined on country_code and year via an outer merge, then rows missing the outcome are dropped.
-After dropping rows with more than 3 missing features, the final clean panel contains 4,369+ country-year observations across 185 countries.
-Remaining missing values were filled with each column's global median before modelling (largest gap: school enrolment and trade openness).
+After dropping 151 rows with more than 3 missing features, the final clean panel contains 4,333 country-year observations across 183 countries.
+Remaining missing values were filled with each column's global median before modelling:
+%Feature                  Missing filled       Median used
+%gdp_per_capita_growth       29                   2.2088
+%inflation                   28                   43.6979
+%industry_value_added        142                  25.0306
+%trade_openness              436                  74.4142
+%fdi_inflows                 90                   1.3300
+%school_enrollment           1,410                38.2059
+labor_force_part, urban_population_pct, and population_growth required
+no imputation. fdi_inflows was sign-log transformed (np.sign(x) * np.log1p(abs(x))) before modelling to handle heavy right skew and occasional negative values from FDI reversals.

 ## 4. Method

 Explain the baseline first.
 Then explain the main analysis.
 Keep it readable.
 If you used a causal design, state the assumptions.
 If you used a predictive model, state the evaluation split.
 If you used a descriptive design, state the comparison structure and sample discipline.

 Baseline
-Baseline
-The null model predicts the training-set mean unemployment rate (~8.01%) for every observation in the test set.
-This produces an out-of-sample R² of approximately −0.0009 by construction.
+The null model predicts the training-set mean unemployment rate — 8.04% — for every observation in the test set, regardless of any feature values.
+This produces an out-of-sample R² of −0.0009 by construction.
 Any model that learns from the features must beat this.
 Main analysis
 The panel was split 80/20 into train and test sets using a random split with seed 42.
 Three candidate models were evaluated by 5-fold cross-validation on the training set:

 -  Model                     CV R² (mean ± std)
--  Ridge Regression        0.1377 ± 0.0648
+-  Ridge Regression         0.2157 (±0.0307)
--  Gradient Boosting       0.4876 ± 0.0141
+-  Gradient Boosting        0.6482 (±0.0172)
--  Random Forest           0.5146 ± 0.0218
+-  Random Forest            0.6287 (±0.0228)

-Random Forest was selected and re-trained on the full training set before being evaluated once on the held-out test set.
+Random Forest was selected as the best model.
+It was then re-trained on the full training set and evaluated once on the held out test set to produce the primary metric.
-FDI inflows were sign-log transformed (np.sign(x) * np.log1p(abs(x))) to handle heavy right skew and occasional negative values from FDI reversals.
-All other features were used as-is after median imputation.
 ## 5. Result

 - Main metric value:
--  Out-of-sample R²: 0.5139
+-  Out-of-sample R²: 0.6841
 - Threshold: 0.45
 - Passed: Yes
-- MAE:  2.83 percentage points
+- MAE:  2.34 percentage points
-- RMSE: 4.01 percentage points
+- RMSE: 3.30 percentage points
 - Baseline R² : −0.0009

-Give the main number first.
-Then interpret it in plain English.
-The Random Forest model explains approximately 51% of the cross-country variation in unemployment rates on unseen data.
-The average prediction error of 2.83 pp is meaningful accuracy given that features include no country fixed effects and no lagged unemployment values.
+The Random Forest model explains approximately 68% of the cross-country variation in unemployment rates on data it was never trained on.
+In practical terms, the model's average prediction error is 2.34 percentage points — so for a country with a true unemployment rate of 8%, a typical prediction lands between 5.7% and 10.3%.
+That is meaningful accuracy given that the features include no country fixed effects and no historical unemployment lags.
+The improvement over baseline is large and unambiguous: the baseline R² is essentially zero (−0.0009), while the model R² is 0.6841.
+The CV R² (0.6482) and test R² (0.6841) are in the same range, indicating no meaningful overfitting.
 ## 6. Evidence

 Point to the figures, tables, regressions, or diagnostics that support the result.

-Fig 1 — Actual vs Predicted (outputs/figures/fig1_actual_vs_predicted.png)
-The scatter plot shows R² = 0.514, MAE = 2.83 pp, n = 874.
-Points cluster close to the 45° line across the 0–37% range.
-Predictions are tight in the 0–15% band where most countries sit; larger errors (red points) are concentrated among high-unemployment outliers above 20%.
+- Figure 1 — Actual vs Predicted (outputs/figures/actual_vs_predicted.png) Points cluster close to the 45° line across the full range of unemployment rates (0–37%).
+Predictions are tight in the 0–15% range where most countries sit, and somewhat more dispersed for high-unemployment outliers above 25%, which are predominantly Sub-Saharan African and MENA country-years.
-Fig 3 — Random Forest feature importance (outputs/figures/fig3_feature_importance.png)
-Feature importances (mean decrease in impurity, normalised):
-FeatureImportanceLabour force participation0.377Urban population share0.329Trade openness0.129Inflation0.066FDI inflows0.057GDP per capita0.027GDP per capita growth0.016
-Labour force participation and urbanisation together account for 70.6% of predictive signal, reflecting persistent structural differences between countries.
-Fig 7 — Unemployment by income group (outputs/figures/fig7_unemployment_by_income_group.png)
-Box plots by World Bank income classification (2000–2023).
-Low-income countries (median ~3%) and lower-middle-income countries (median ~5%) have substantially lower unemployment rates than high-income and upper-middle-income countries (medians ~6–7%).
-This non-monotonic pattern is consistent with the absence of a simple income–unemployment gradient and likely reflects differences in labour market formality and measurement.
-Fig A — Cumulative error and R² comparison (outputs/figures/figA_cumulative_error_and_r2_comparison.png) Left panel: cumulative error curves for all three models.
-At the MAE threshold (2.83 pp), Random Forest places ~50% of test predictions within that error.
-Right panel: test R² bar chart confirms Random Forest (0.514) and Gradient Boosting (0.467) both clear the 0.45 threshold; Ridge (0.168) does not.
+- Figure 2 — Residual distribution (outputs/figures/residuals.png) Residuals are centred near zero and roughly symmetric.
+The bulk fall within ±5 percentage points.
+A modest right tail reflects underprediction of a small number of very high unemployment country-years.
+- Figure 3 — Feature importance (outputs/figures/feature_importance.png) Labour force participation rate and urban population share are the two dominant features, together accounting for the majority of predictive signal.
+Trade openness is third.
+School enrollment, industry value added, inflation, FDI, population growth, and GDP per capita growth contribute the remainder.
+The addition of the three new indicators (Industry, School, Population Total) relative to the 7-feature version raised test R² from 0.51 to 0.68.
 Table 1 — Stratified unemployment by GDP per capita quartile

-- GDP per capita quartile    n     Mean   unemployment (%)SE                     - Q1 (lowest)             1,093   8.50     0.185
+- GDP per capita quartile    n     Mean   unemployment (%)SE
+- Q1 (lowest)         1,084    8.45    0.187
-- Q2                      1,101   7.59     0.170
+- Q2                       1,097    7.78    0.179
-- Q3                      1,083   7.99     0.188
+- Q3                       1,069    7.87    0.189
-- Q4 (highest)            1,090   7.90     0.179
+- Q4 (highest)             1,083    7.90    0.180
 Standard errors are documented for all four strata.
-The non-monotonic pattern — Q1 highest, Q2 lowest — is consistent with the income group distribution in Fig 7 and with the absence of a linear income–unemployment gradient.
+The pattern is non-monotonic — Q1 has the highest mean unemployment, Q2 the lowest, with Q3 and Q4 in between — consistent with the absence of a simple growth–unemployment gradient in cross-country data.

 ## 7. Limits

-What can this project say with confidence, and what can it not say?
+What this project can say with confidence:

-What this project can say:

-Labour force participation and urbanisation together explain the majority of cross-country predictive power for unemployment.
+- Labour force participation and urbanisation together account for the majority of cross-country predictive power for unemployment in this dataset.
-A Random Forest trained on 9 macro/structural indicators explains ~51% of the cross-country variation in unemployment on unseen data.
+- A Random Forest trained on nine macro and structural indicators explains approximately 68% of the cross-country variation in unemployment on unseen data.
-CV R² (0.5146) and test R² (0.5139) are within 0.001, indicating no meaningful overfitting.
+- The predictive relationship is stable: CV R² (0.6482) and test R² (0.6841) are in the same range, indicating no meaningful overfitting.
+- The 10-indicator version outperforms the 7-indicator version by roughly 17 R² points, driven primarily by the addition of school enrollment.

 What this project cannot say:

-These are predictive associations, not causal effects.
+- These are predictive associations, not causal effects.
+We cannot say that raising labour force participation causes unemployment to fall.
-The model does not control for country fixed effects; some signal may reflect persistent structural differences rather than within-country dynamics.
+- The model captures cross-country and year-to-year variation jointly.
+It does not control for country fixed effects, so some signal may reflect persistent structural differences between countries rather than within-country dynamics.
-Results rely on the World Bank's modelled ILO unemployment estimates, which smooth over national measurement differences.
+- The panel uses World Bank modelled ILO unemployment estimates, which smooth over differences in how countries define and measure unemployment.
-The model was not tested on post-2023 data.
+- The model was not tested on data beyond 2023.

 ## 8. If The Result Was Null Or Weak

-The charter predicted that countries with above-median GDP per capita growth have unemployment ≥ 1.5 pp lower than those below.
-This hypothesis was not supported.
-The observed difference between growth groups was 0.08 pp — far below the 1.5 pp threshold.
-The 10-indicator version reads GDP growth directly from the WDI "GDP Per Cap" sheet (NY.GDP.PCAP.KD.ZG) rather than deriving it via pct_change().
-This eliminates the first-observation artifact that produced a median of −31.28% in earlier runs.
-Even with a clean, plausible growth variable, the hypothesis is not supported: both above- and below-median growth groups average approximately 8% unemployment in this cross-country panel.
+The primary metric passed (R² = 0.6841 ≥ 0.45), so the predictive result is not null.
+However, the falsifiable hypothesis was not supported.
+The charter predicted that countries with above-median GDP per capita growth would have unemployment rates at least 1.5 percentage points lower than countries with below-median growth.
+The actual difference was −0.29 percentage points (below-median: 7.77%, above-median: 8.06%) — not only below the 1.5 pp threshold but in the opposite direction. gdp_per_capita_growth is read directly from NY.GDP.PCAP.KD.ZG, which the World Bank publishes as a pre-computed annual % growth rate.
+The global median across the cleaned panel is 2.21% — a plausible figure confirming no first-observation artifact.
+The result is therefore a genuine empirical finding: in this cross-country panel, countries with above-median GDP growth do not exhibit meaningfully lower unemployment, which is consistent with Okun's Law being a within-country relationship that does not replicate cleanly in cross-sectional data.
 ## 9. Reproducibility

 - Run command: uv run main.py
-- Runtime: ~25–35 seconds on a standard laptop (no internet required)
+- Runtime: ~30–45 seconds on a standard laptop (no internet required)
 - Data dependency: data/Unemployment.xlsx must be present under data/ in the repo root
 - Output files written:
 outputs/primary_metric.json